Best Parks and Scenic Running Paths in Baltimore

 Sitting directly on the Baltimore Harbor, Canton Waterfront Park is an eight-acre space to have a picnic, practice meditation or take a few quick laps.
 It’s also home to popular events like WTMD First Thursday concerts and the Baltimore Seafood Festival.

 If you’re staying downtown, Rash Field is an ideal spot for an express workout.
-Bonus: there are sand volleyball courts available for a quick game.
-And coming later this year, Rash Field is adding a skatepark, nature park and a playground with wooden climbing towers.
+There are sand volleyball courts available for a quick game, plus a skatepark, nature park and a playground with wooden climbing towers.

 If you want more than just a park